St. Valentine's Day Massacre: In Your House: Storylines

 When The Rock became WWF Champion at Survivor Series, it was under dubious circumstances aimed at recreating the Montreal Screwjob, meaning that his opponent Mankind lost the match by submission without actually tapping out.
 The following month at Rock Bottom: In Your House Mankind won a championship match by causing Rock to pass out from the mandible claw but again Vince McMahon would prevent Mankind from becoming champion by claiming that Rock did not technically tap out.
 Due to the ambiguous circumstances Mankind eventually gained a championship match on the January 4 edition of Raw is War which he won only to lose it again at the Royal Rumble in an "I Quit" match thanks to a recording of his voice being played and win it back again in an Empty Arena match on Halftime Heat during Super Bowl XXXIII by trapping Rock underneath a forklift.
-Going in to WrestleMania a definite decision needed to be made over who the champion would be and thus a match with no seeming ambiguity over its end was booked, a Last Man Standing match where the winner is the wrestler left standing.
+Going into WrestleMania XV, a decision needed to be made over who the champion would be and thus a match with no seeming ambiguity over its end was booked, a Last Man Standing match where the winner is the wrestler left standing.

-When Vince McMahon won the Royal Rumble he earned a match against the WWF Champion at WrestleMania, but at the time it seemed as if that champion was fellow Corporate member The Rock.
-Not a full-time wrestler, McMahon announced on the January 25 edition of Raw Is War that he was vacating his place at WrestleMania only to be informed by Commissioner Shawn Michaels that if the winner is incapable of wrestling in the WrestleMania main event then the runner-up takes their place.
-Being as the runner-up was Steve Austin, this enraged McMahon and Austin used this to goad McMahon into a match.
-Explaining that even more than a WWF Championship match, he wanted another chance to fight McMahon without any legal ramifications so much that he would risk his WrestleMania place for a chance at the match, and to make sure that it was just one-on-one it would take place inside a steel cage.
+When Vince McMahon won the Royal Rumble he earned a match against the WWF Champion at WrestleMania XV, but at the time, it seemed as if that champion was fellow Corporate member The Rock.
+Not a full-time wrestler, McMahon announced on the January 25 episode of Raw Is War that he was vacating his place at WrestleMania and that he was appointing a new #1 contender for the WWF championship match at WrestleMania XV presumably to keep the title within the The Corporation as stable member The Rock then held the title.
+However he was informed by Commissioner Shawn Michaels that if the winner was incapable of wrestling in the WrestleMania main event, then the runner-up would take their place.
+Being that the runner-up was McMahon's rival "Stone Cold" Steve Austin, this enraged McMahon and Austin used this to goad McMahon into a match for McMahon to regain his #1 contendership.
+Explaining that even more than a WWF Championship match, he wanted another chance to fight McMahon without any legal ramifications so much that he would risk his WrestleMania place for a chance at the match, and to make sure that it was just one-on-one it would take place inside a steel cage Mcmahon would agree to the match and promised that The Corporation would be banned from ringside or from interfering for the match.
 The night before on Raw Saturday Night (actually filmed the preceding Monday), McMahon made Austin run the gauntlet against all The Corporation members ending with McMahon pinning a weakened Austin.